What’s the Buzz

 Tretinoin or retinoic acid plays an important role in cell growth.
 The anti-aging effects of tretinoin are achieved by its actions of lightening dark skin and replacing the old skin with new.
 Retin-A (which contains tretinoin as the active ingredient) can significantly improve sun-damaged and aged skin.
 However, it cannot completely or permanently erase these skin blemishes, particularly deep wrinkles.

-What is isotretinoin and how is it different from tretinoin?
+How is isotretinoin different from tretinoin?

 Another similar-sounding medication is isotretinoin, also available from a dermatologist by prescription.
 While both are vitamin A derivatives, that is where the similarity between isotretinoin and tretinoin ends.